ckk-pls/Irish-Whiskey-Tours/README.md

 # Acknowledgements
 * My Mentor for continuous helpful feedback.

-* Tutor support at Code Institute for their support.
+* Tutor support at Code Institute for their great support.